List of progestogens: Retroprogesterone derivatives

-Note that although an active progestogen, retroprogesterone is not medically used.
+Although an active progestogen, retroprogesterone is not medically used.

 17α-Hydroxyprogesterone derivatives

-Note that 17α-hydroxyprogesterone is inactive as a progestogen and is not used medically.
+17α-hydroxyprogesterone is inactive as a progestogen and is not used medically.

 The 19-norprogesterone derivatives gestonorone caproate (gestronol hexanoate), nomegestrol acetate, segesterone acetate (nestorone, elcometrine), and norgestomet are also derivatives of 17α-hydroxyprogesterone (see below).

 17α-Methylprogesterone derivatives

-Note that although an active progestogen, 17α-methylprogesterone is not medically used.
+Although an active progestogen, 17α-methylprogesterone is not medically used.

 The 19-norprogesterone derivatives demegestone, promegestone, and trimegestone are also derivatives of 17α-methylprogesterone (see below).

 Other 17α-substituted progesterone derivatives

 19-Norprogesterone derivatives

-Note that although an active progestogen, 19-norprogesterone is not medically used.
+Although an active progestogen, 19-norprogesterone is not medically used.

 Testosterone derivatives

-Note that testosterone itself does not have significant progestogenic activity.
+Testosterone itself does not have significant progestogenic activity.
 Testosterone is instead classified as an anabolic-androgenic steroid and is included here purely because it is the parent structure of this group of progestins.

 17α-Ethynyltestosterone derivatives

 19-Nortestosterone derivatives

-Note that while nandrolone (19-nortestosterone) does have significant progestogenic activity, it is not used as a progestogen.
+While nandrolone (19-nortestosterone) does have significant progestogenic activity, it is not used as a progestogen.
 It is instead classified as an androgenic-anabolic steroid and is included here purely because it is an important parent structure of this group of progestins.